Lecture content

 Biography

-Muthukumaran Ramasubramanian received the M.S. degree in computer science from the University of Alabama in Huntsville (UAH), where he is currently pursuing the Doctorate degree in computer science.
-He is also a Computer Science Researcher and leads the Machine Learning Team for NASA–Interagency Implementation and Advanced Concepts Team, UAH.
-His work focuses on using deep-NLP techniques to surface novel relationships from large corpora of text and to deploy deep learning solutions to detecting earth science phenomena on a global scale.
+Muthukumaran Ramasubramanian received the Doctorate degree in computer science from the University of Alabama in Huntsville (UAH).
+He currently works for the NASA Office of Data Science and Informatics (ODSI) where he currently leads the accelerated Knowledge Discovery team.
+In that capacity, he works closely with domain experts to build safe and effective scientific agents.
+He previously led the Machine Learning Team for NASA–Interagency Implementation and Advanced Concepts Team, UAH.
+His work focuses on building agentic systems with Subject Matter experts (SMEe), deep-NLP techniques to surface novel relationships from large corpora of text and to deploy deep learning solutions to detecting science phenomena on a global scale.
 His research interests include machine learning, big data, computer vision, and scalable cloud services.